-The sportsmen in the Rhode Island portion of the Massachusetts colony (once again the Governor and the Plantation owners) were not under the Puritan prohibition of racing, and so about seventy years later (~1690) they too were breeding and testing their own racing horses, which would soon become known as the Narragansett Pacer.
+The sportsmen in the Rhode Island portion of the Massachusetts colony (once again the Governor and the Plantation owners) were not under the Puritan prohibition of racing, and so about sixty years later (~1690) they too were breeding and testing their own racing horses, which would soon become known as the Narragansett Pacer.
 The two populations of racers traveled by ship between the two centers of racing to both race and for sales and breeding purposes.

 This breed spread to all the settled areas along with the sport of racing in all its forms (sprint to four-mile heat racing--at the pace, trot or gallop) and it continued on until the dawn of the twentieth century, when the last of its members were absorbed into their descendant breeds.
 This breed is the base of all our later sport horse breeds, including the American Thoroughbred.
 (You can read a detailed account about the colonial development of the Running Horse in Standardbred Sport Horses.and here on this site at American Running Horse, with full citation of sources.)

 American Sport Horse (ASH)--aka Hunter Horse: We know the colonists were hunting on horseback in the early 1600s, there were even laws in place by the mid-1600s concerning the amount of bounty to be given for both fox and wolf.
 Nonetheless, the documentation of selective breeding of mounts specifically for the sport of hunting is found first in the correspondence between the plantation owners of Maryland/Virginia by 1700.

 These horses were either full Running Horse or based on the RH with other breeds added for substance, height and style.
 Once again, originally this sport, and the intelligent selection for this breed, was restricted to the most privileged settlers; but by the late 1700s Hunt Clubs were widespread and the hunt sport mania that had been restricted to the elite, now had infiltrated the general populace and all those that had access to a fine Hunter-bred horse joyfully participated.